-The W. Max Finley Chair for Excellence in American Business Seminar Series
+The W. Max Finley Chair for Excellence in Business, Free Enterprise and Capitalism Seminar Series

 The W. Max Finley Chair Speaker Series brings world-class academics to the University of Tennessee Chattanooga to share their research and insights with faculty, staff, students and members of the Chattanooga business community.